Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 - or create a reset copy of the product
 - and optionally clone the template for whichever of the above options you choose

-Whichver copy / clone option you choose, product settings (planning options and testing settigns), components and product membership will all be copied over to the new product.
+Whichever copy / clone option you choose, product settings (planning options and testing settings), components and product membership will all be copied over to the new product.

 **Full clone of the product**: this option (the default) creates a new product that is effectively a clone of the original.
 The original product is not updated in any way.
 The new product will have copies of every artifact (including custom properties), along with all attachments, comments, and associations.
 This is very useful if you want to create an archived copy of a product, or want to split a product out into multiple products.
 Cloning creates the raw data but it does not also calculate test coverage or task progress for the new product.
 This final process can take a long time, and may not always be necessary.
 You can calculate this information at any time from the product admin [Data Tools page](../Product-General-Settings/#product-data-tools), and after this coverage and traceability should look identical between the original and new product.